cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_cli_security.md

    ```shell
    $ openstack keypair create KEY_NAME > MY_KEY.pem
    ```
-   This command generates a key pair with the name that you specify for KEY_NAME, writes the private key to the .pem file that you specify, and registers the public key to the Nova database.
+   This command generates a key pair with the name that you specify for KEY_NAME, writes the private key to the .pem file that you specify, and registers the public key.

 1. To set the permissions of the .pem file so that only you can read and write to it, run the following command.
    ```shell